LeoJoaquinO/tienda_ecommerce/README.md

     *   Before deploying, go to the **"Storage"** tab in your Vercel project configuration.
     *   Click **"Create Database"** and choose **"Postgres"**.
     *   Give it a name (e.g., `joya-db`), choose a region, and accept the terms.
     *   After the database is created, Vercel will automatically connect it to your project.
-This sets the `DATABASE_URL` environment variable for you.
+This sets the `POSTGRES_URL` environment variable for you, which the application is configured to use.

 3.  **Configure Other Environment Variables:**
     *   This is the most important step.
 In the "Environment Variables" section, you will add your secret keys.